-The Anchor Mill Property Conditional District Rezoning Plan can be supported by staff subject to the following:
+The Vermillion Village Property Conditional District Rezoning Plan can be supported by staff subject to the following:

-- All required TIA/Town/NCDOT required improvements are provided (see Part 3); - All outstanding Transportation comments are addressed; - Provide bike lane along all the Huntersville-Concord Road development frontage; - Public Street is added in front of the anchor building (storefront approx. 50,000 sq. ft.) to aid block breaks and establish the primary entry; - All outstanding redline comments are addressed; - The Town Board approves the Special Use Permit to allow for a 78,000 sq. ft. storefront building within the development.
+- All required TIA/Town/NCDOT required improvements are provided (see Part 3); - All outstanding Transportation comments are addressed; - All outstanding redline comments are addressed; - The Town Board approves the Special Use Permit to allow for a 78,000 sq. ft. storefront building within the development.